Invoke-Command Powershell Usage Examples + Remote execution

 Invoke-Command -Scriptblock $Command

-Invoking Command on remote computer (in most cases you will need credentials to run a command on remote computer):
+Executing Command on a remote computer with Powershell Invoke-Command usage (in most cases, you will need credentials to run a command on a remote computer):

 $Computer = "KitchenComputer001"